-Rose gulkand (the Turkic word for rose is ‘gul’) is a jam made from rose petals and rose water.
-Rose water has long been ensconced in cooking of the Middle East, North Africa and India, all cuisines in which aromatics are highly prized.
-Before the mid-nineteenth century, when vanilla became widely available, rose water was also a primary dessert ingredient in Western culture.
-It is still very popular in the Arab world where it is added to ice cream, cookies and pastry as well as to a syrup called jallab.
+Rose gulkand is a jam made from rose petals and rose water.
+Rose water has long been used in cooking of the Middle East, North Africa and India, all cuisines in which aromatics are highly prized.
+Before the middle of the 19th century, when vanilla became widely available, rose water was also a primary dessert ingredient in Western culture.
+It is still very popular in the Arab world where it is added to ice cream, cookies and pastry, as well as to a syrup called jallab.
 In India and parts of Asia, it is used to flavor dairy-based beverages such as lassi (made with yogurt) and bandung (with milk).
 And in Turkey, rose water is a principal flavoring agent for loukoum, a jelly-like candy dubbed Turkish Delight by the English when first imported during the Victorian era.
-Turkish Delight is said to have originated at the request of an Ottoman sultan in the eighteenth century, who asked his empire’s best confectioners to create a new sweet that might help foster harmony among his palace harem, which numbered four wives and hundreds of mistresses.
+Turkish Delight is said to have originated at the request of an Ottoman sultan in the 18th century.
+He asked his empire’s best confectioners to create a new sweet that might help foster harmony among his palace harem (then numbering four wives and hundreds of mistresses).

 http://drinkblossomwater.com/wp-content/uploads/2013/06/Rose-Gulkand.jpg 250 250 Steven Fortuna http://drinkblossomwater.com/wp-content/uploads/2019/07/BW-Logo-300.png Steven Fortuna2018-10-25 16:47:522019-09-18 13:06:57Rose Gulkand